Starting a Nonprofit in VA: Everything You Need To Know

 After the nonprofit is in operation, you'll need to file annual reports with the State Corporation Commission.
 They are due by the last day of the 12th month after filing for incorporation and filed with the Office of the County Clerk.
 The due date for all future years will be the same day.
 You must also pay annual registration fees.

 If you need help with starting a nonprofit in VA, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.